Faroe Islands national football team: The Allan Simonsen years (1994–2001)

 Since Landskrona, Faroese football continued its upward trajectory, regularly getting good results against stronger teams.
 However, it was a surprise to many around Europe when—in 1994—Allan Simonsen was appointed the new coach for the Faroese national team.
 Many thought that after a shining playing career at Borussia Mönchengladbach and F.C.
 Barcelona, the European footballer of the year in 1977 was too big a name for such a small nation.
 Allan Simonsen spent seven years at the team's helm and is remembered as the coach who lifted the Faroese amateurs to a more professional level of play.

-As a coach, he asked the FSF to lengthen the season and the Faroese clubs for screen players for talent.
+As a coach, he asked the FSF to lengthen the season and the Faroese clubs to screen players for talent.
 Both requests were granted and have become an essential part of the Faroese national team's success at the highest level of the sport.